How did the RAF win the Battle of Britain?

 The Blitz

-From the 7th of September to the 31st of October 1940, the Luftwaffe began a new offensive against Britain.
+So, from the 7th of September to the 31st of October 1940, the Luftwaffe began a campaign of night-time bombing raids against British towns and cities.

+These raids then continued for 57 consecutive nights.
 Over the course of the Blitz, more than 43,000 British civilians were killed and millions more were left homeless.

-The Luftwaffe targeted London in a series of attacks that came to be known as the ‘Greatest Raids’.
+In particular, the Luftwaffe targeted London in a series of attacks that came to be known as the ‘Greatest Raids’.

-More than 400 bombers took part in these raids and they caused widespread damage to London.
+More than 400 bombers took part in these raids, and they caused widespread damage to London: over one million homes were destroyed or damaged.

-The Luftwaffe also targeted other cities during the Blitz.
-Manchester, Birmingham, Coventry, Liverpool, and Bristol were all heavily bombed.
+The Luftwaffe also targeted other cities during the Blitz; Manchester, Birmingham, Coventry, Liverpool, and Bristol were all heavily bombed.

 However, London remained the main target of German attacks.